nishanthcs/revitalace-js/README.md

 # revitalace-js
-Active JavaScript code completion and interactive, programmable menu bar for Ace Editor which is the industry standard for online code editing.
-Using the power of Tern library.
+Active JavaScript code completion and interactive, programmable menu bar for the Ace Editor using the power of Tern library.

 ## <a href="https://nishanthcs.github.io/revitalace-js/" target="_blank">Demo</a>